protesilaos/cyprium-light-syntax/README.md

 Low contrast theme inspired by the landscapes of Cyprus.
 The most prevalent colours are variants of yellow, orange, green, cyan, and blue.

-*Cyprium* comes in standalone light and dark variants.
+*Cyprium* comes in standalone light and dark variants (see further info below).

 ## Screenshot